MajorZiploc/tooling_notes/code_challenges/notes.md

     usually used to match the 'rest' positive look ahead assertion to check if a pattern is contained in the string can be useful to simplify a regex. where you have a general pattern and then extra checks to see if the string contains something
-    ex: does the string contain a digit? where the string containes _'s and s's (or the general pattern) ^(?=.*\d)[_s]*$ negative look ahead assertion to check if a pattern is NOT contained in the string
+    ex: does the string contain a digit? where the string contains _'s and s's (or the general pattern) ^(?=.*\d)[_s]*$ negative look ahead assertion to check if a pattern is NOT contained in the string
-    ex: does the string NOT contain a digit? where the string containes _'s and s's (or the general pattern) ^(?!.*\d)[_s]*$ back reference: check if the same pattern that was matched earlier occurs again
+    ex: does the string NOT contain a digit? where the string contains _'s and s's (or the general pattern) ^(?!.*\d)[_s]*$ back reference: check if the same pattern that was matched earlier occurs again
     ex: ^(\w+)\s+\1$